TheKersalMassive/ReskinPS5/README.md

 # ReskinPS5
-PS5 Reskin for Playnite V9
+PS5 Reskin for Playnite

+***Note: Filter Icons and Platform Labels are not currently working and will be fixed as part of a future Playnite v10.X update***

+---

 ![Main](https://raw.githubusercontent.com/TheKersalMassive/ReskinPS5/main/Media/screenshot_01.jpg)